nihal1985/Code-in-JS/README.md

 # Code-in-JS
-Repository for Learning JS from scratch to understand and get better at it.
+Learning JS from scratch to understand and get better at it.